 - They help you absorb iron better.

-- Research shows that vinegar can help with weigh loss.
+- Research shows that vinegar can help with weight loss.

 - Americans consume 26-billion pickles a year.
 That's about nine pounds of pickles per person.